ann-sandra/ML-DL-Projects/Machine Learning/Purchase Predictor - Classification/README.md

 ## **Future Improvements**
 1. Extend the dataset by including additional features, such as browsing behavior or clickstream data.
-2. Apply hyperparameter tuning to find the optimal number of neighbors with minimal bias and no overfitting.
+2. Apply hyperparameter tuning to find the optimal number of neighbors with minimal bias and overfitting.
 4. Use ensemble methods to combine the strengths of multiple algorithms.